 Understand that you are valuable and you matter

 Before you can even begin to think about losing weight, you have to be mentally ready to do so.
 That’s not saying you have to stick post-it notes all over your mirrors with positive notes on them (unless you want to).
-Your first step to weight loss is acceptance; acceptance of who you are right now, and respecting that person.
+Your first step to weight loss is acceptance; acceptance of who you are right now, and respect for that person.

 If you can get comfortable with who you are now and embrace yourself inside and out, you’ll be well on your way to an impactful weight loss journey.

 This particular section can be intimidating but diet and exercise are key to a positive mental state.
 When this isn’t understood, or executed properly, this is what leads people to turn to fad diets.
-Sure they may help you lose the weight fast but it can do serious damage to your body.
+Sure they may help you lose weight fast but they can do serious damage to your body.

 If you don’t know how to cook, hop on YouTube and learn how to cook some healthy meals.
 With all this access to the internet, there’s no excuse for anyone to say they don’t know how to do anything.

 If you really want to jumpstart your weight loss journey, you can start a green juice cleanse.
 This will not only aid in weight loss but also boost your energy and give you healthy glowing skin.

 Pay attention to food habits that contributed to your weight gain